osrf/collision-benchmark/README.md

 When you are ready, to start the test, hit ``[Enter]`` in the terminal running the test and watch the test unfold.
 If the test it stops due to a failure, it will prompt you to hit ``[Enter]`` again to continue.
-Before you continue, you may switch between the worlds in gzclient and inspect the results.
+Before you continue, you may want to switch between the worlds in gzclient and inspect the results and find the reason of failure.
 Some information will also have been printed in the terminal about the test failure details.

-**Reminder:** If you wish to display the test results which were saved to file in gazebo later, don't forget to start gazebo in paused mode, as you probably would like the world to be displayed in the state it was in when the test failed.
-The tests also don't use a ground floor, which means the objects will be falling in free space.
+**Reminder:** When you display the test results which were saved to file in gazebo later (ie. loading the saved *.world* file into gazebo directly), don't forget to start gazebo in paused mode.
+This will allow the world to be displayed in the state it was in when the test failed.
+The tests also don't use a ground floor, which means the objects will be falling in free space if you start gazebo with physics engine enabled and in unpaused mode.
 You will also need to add ``<your-output-path>`` to the ``GAZEBO_RESOURCE_PATH`` in order to be able to display models which contain meshes.

 ### The "two colliding shapes" test framework